Rachel Heng: Career

 Heng's first novel Suicide Club was published by Hachette's Sceptre imprint in the UK, and Macmillan's Henry Holt imprint in the US in July 2018.
 The manuscript won a six-figure publishing deal after a bidding auction between international publishers.
 The novel is a piece of dystopian fiction set in a world of compulsory state-managed longevity, and satirizes contemporary culture's obsession with health.
 The plot centers on a group of rebels called the "Suicide Club" which circulates secretly-filmed videos of their own suicides as a form of release and protest against the health-obsessed establishment.
 The novel was inspired by dystopian pieces such as George Orwell's Animal Farm and Margaret Atwood's The Handmaid's Tale.
 Heng's novel was named a most anticipated novel of the summer by The Huffington Post, Gizmodo, The Irish Times, The Millions, Bustle, Nylon and Elle.
 Critics have compared Suicide Club favourably to Kazuo Ishiguro's Never Let Me Go, Chuck Palahniuk's Fight Club and Oscar Wilde's The Picture of Dorian Gray.
-Suicide Club is pending translation into 10 languages worldwide.
+Suicide Club had been translated into 10 languages worldwide.

 Her second novel The Great Reclamation was published by Riverhead Books in March 2023.
 It won the New American Voices Award in 2023, was longlisted for the Andrew Carnegie Medal for Excellence 2024, and was named a New York Times Editors' Choice and a "Best Book of 2023 So Far" by The New Yorker and Amazon Books.

 Heng's short fiction has been published widely in literary journals such as The New Yorker, Glimmer Train, Tin House, Prairie Schooner, The Offing, Timothy McSweeney's Quarterly Concern, and The Minnesota Review.
 Her fiction has received a Pushcart special mention and Prairie Schooner's Jane Geske Award.
 She has written essays and features for The Telegraph, The Rumpus, Grazia and Catapult.
 Her essay "On Becoming a Person of Colour' was one of The Rumpus's top read posts of 2018, a 2018 Staff Pick and has been nominated for a Pushcart Prize.
 She was listed by The Independent as one of ten emerging authors to look out for in 2018 and has been profiled by outlets such as the BBC, Electric Literature and The Straits Times.
 In 2021, she was longlisted for the Sunday Times Audible Short Story Award.